justintmoore/active-directiory-onpremise/README.md

 <br>

 <p align="center">
-Now we must check the DNS settigns to ensure that we are connected to the Domain Controller.
+Now we must check the DNS settings to ensure that we are connected to the Domain Controller VM.
 In that same window use the command "ipconfig /all".
 Towards the bottom you will see DNS Servers, ensure that it indeed matches.
+That wraps up this portion of the lab, next we install and deploy Active Directory.
 </p>

 <p align="center">